hanseuljun/temporal-rvl/README.md

   2. Use them in your project.

 ## Citation
 Jun, H., & Bailenson, J. (2020).
 Temporal RVL: A Depth Stream Compression Method.
-Proceedings of IEEE Virtual Reality (VR).
+Proceedings of IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW).